5 Best Things To Do In Atlanta - planning your trip to the ATL just got easier with this list of BEST things to do.

 The World of Coca-Cola is truly an experience you'll only get in Atlanta and is TOTALLY worth a visit!

 My hubby and I include a lot of zoos and aquariums in our travels.
-We have a Milwaukee Zoo membership which allows us to get discounts to many different zoos/aquariums (Georgia Aquarium and Zoo Atlanta included).
+We have a Milwaukee Zoo Pass which allows us to get discounts to many different zoos/aquariums (Georgia Aquarium and Zoo Atlanta included).
 It's kind of our thing.

 Zoo Atlanta was a must on our list and it absolutely should be a must on yours.
 Zoo Atlanta is very nicely laid out with all sorts of neat animals to see.
 They have your zoo standards, think elephants and giraffes, but they also have some very special areas that I've only seen at Zoo Atlanta.